 We make this all the time!
 Whether it be to make our easy Instant Pot salsa chicken recipe or for a quick snack in between meals it’s great.
 You can even add diced fruit for a tropical sweet and savory treat.

 I mean homemade guacamole is great too but I cannot always find avocados at a decent price, or ripe year round.
 Tomatoes are kinda’ a given no matter where we live.
+And there are so many varieties to choose from.
+Some are firmer than others like Roma but if you like a prettier mix go for a few heirloom tomatoes.

 This way you can make it as thin or thick as you want.
 Everyone will then get exactly what they want and it will be a healthy snack for adults and kids.